Asturians

 Asturians (asturianos) are a Romance ethnic group native to the autonomous community of Asturias, in the North-West of the Iberian Peninsula.

 Culture and society

 Heritage

-Asturians are directly descended from the Astures, who were Celtic inhabitants of the northwest Iberian Peninsula before the conquest of the peninsula by the Romans which resulted in their Latinization.
-By the early Middle Ages, their Celtic language had fallen into disuse and was replaced by a Latin-derived language still spoken today called Asturian.
-Their original language can be found in toponyms throughout Asturias, including the name of Asturias itself, which is believed to derive from the Celtic root stour meaning 'river'.
-Other aspects of Asturian culture have not been Latinized or Hispanicized, such as the music, mythology, and festivals which remain Celtic.
+The Asturians have Celtic (Astures) and Latin cultural origins, most notably found in the Asturian language.

 Religion

 Asturians' religious affiliation is predominantly Roman Catholic.
-The Catholic faith has historically been important to Asturians, as the Battle of Covadonga and the founding of an independent Asturian Kingdom by Pelayo were believed to have been due to the fact that Pelayo prayed to a statue of the Virgin Mary in a cave before his victory in battle.
+The Catholic faith has historically been important to Asturians, as the Battle of Covadonga and the founding of an independent Asturian Kingdom by Pelayo were believed to have been because Pelayo prayed to a statue of the Virgin Mary in a cave before his victory in battle.
 Believing that Mary miraculously aided the Asturians in the battle, a shrine was set up in her honour in Covadonga.

 Prior to their Christianization, Asturians followed a polytheistic Celtic religion.
 Many elements of this faith have survived in the form of Asturian mythological creatures and folkloric legends told today.

 Languages

 Throughout history, Asturian people have been subject to multiple language shifts.
 They originally spoke a Q-Celtic language, similar to that of the neighbouring Gallaeci people.
 However, due to the Roman conquest of Asturias, the language became replaced with the modern Asturian language, also known as bable, which is a Romance language.
 Since few records of the original Celtic language remain, it cannot be revived and has gone extinct.

 The Asturian language, once also widely spoken by Asturians, has been in decline since the early 20th century, although around 40% of Asturians still speak the language (10% as a mother tongue).
 As Asturias is presently part of Spain, language shift toward Castilian Spanish continues to occur.
 Whilst not recognized as an official language in Spain, it is protected under the Autonomous Statute legislation, and efforts to preserve the language continue to be made.
 In the western part of Asturias, Eonavian (which is a transition language between Galician and Asturian) is also spoken, and its promotion also falls under the responsibility of Law 1/1998.